JetBrains/guide/site/go/tutorials/bookstore_rest_api/interfaces_crud/index.md

 ```

-_customer.go_
+`customer.go`

-The Customer interface defines three methods for adding, updating, and deleting customers.
+The `Customer` interface defines three methods for adding, updating, and deleting customers.
 These methods are expected to be implemented by any structs that satisfy this interface.
-The Customer struct represents a customer object with fields like `Id`, `FirstName`, `LastName`, `Email`, `PhoneNumber`, and `Address`.
-This struct is used to store customer information in the database.
-The `CustomerParams` struct is used to hold parameters to update customer information, with fields `FirstName`, `LastName`, and `Address`.
-It's used in the `UpdateCustomer` method of the `Customer` interface.

 ```go
 package abstract